 With mutual funds, you can buy different stocks in small pieces in one transaction, and you own small portions of each company, while index funds allow you to track an index.
 Small funds can become a diversified portfolio when put together.

 Individual stocks allow you to buy a single share or a small number as you test the stock market sector.
 Although you can build a diversified portfolio from more individual stocks, you need a notable investment.
+The most important step before entering the stock market is to know the basics, check out VectorVest to better understand.

 The advantage of investing in mutual funds is that they have diversity.
 This makes it a less risky investment.
 With individual stocks, you can earn good returns if you make a wise pick.
 However, it’s worth noting that there are slim chances of getting huge money when investing in an individual stock.